anomen-s/pmwiki-recipes/Geobox/readme.txt

 : add link :  @@SDVA($GeoBoxLinks,  array('title'=>'http://example.com/maps'));@@
 : replace list:  @@$GeoBoxLinks = array('title'=>'http://example.com/maps');@@

+You can also use @@$GeoBoxIcons@@ variable to use show icon instead of label.
+Images must be stored in pub/geobox folder.

+By default, icons are displayed, instead of service name.
+If you want to switch back to text labels use:
+[@
+ unset($GeoBoxIcons);
+@]

 In link address you can use these variables (prefixed by @@$@@ sign):
 : LAT : hemisphere N / S
 : N  : latitude